CraftWorldFr/redstone/README.md

 $ redstone make:command <command>
 ```

-This will create a class to handle the command and add it to `plugin.yml`.
+This will create a class to handle the command and add it to `plugin.yml`.

 You will have to add a line in your `onEnable` method to register the command, but the
-tool will give you the line to add.
+tool will give you the line to add.

 #### Generate an event listener